A Comparison of Reinforcement Learning Frameworks for Software Testing Tasks: Study design

 \section{Study design}

-In this section, we describe the methodology of our study which aims to compare different pre-implemented RL algorithms from existing frameworks.
+In this section, we describe the methodology of our study which aims to compare different implemented DRL algorithms from existing frameworks.
 We also introduce the two problems that we selected for this comparison.